Safely Learning to Control the Constrained Linear Quadratic Regulator: Suboptimality Guarantees

 Here, we briefly remark that a similar sub-optimality bound can be derived for the finite problem in~\eqref{eq:sls_FIR}.
-In short, controllers synthesized from the optimization problem $\min_{\gamma,\tau} ~ \eqref{eq:sls_FIR}$ will satisfy a sub-optimality bound of the form in Theorem~\ref{thm:suboptimality} with an additional factor due to the FIR truncation.
+In short, controllers synthesized by minimizing over $\gamma$ and $\tau$ will satisfy a sub-optimality bound of the form in Theorem~\ref{thm:suboptimality} with an additional factor due to the FIR truncation.
 The formal statement and proof of this result are deferred to \extendedsls, {but we highlight here that the cost penalty incurred due to FIR approximation decays exponentially in the horizon $L$ over which the approximation is taken.}